Liquidation of a Partnership

-Liquidation refers to the process of winding-up the operation of the business.
-Liquidation may result form the sale of the business by mutual agreement of the partners, from the death of a partner, or from bankruptcy.
-In contrast to the dissolution of a partnership, liquidation ends both the legal and economic life of the entity.
-The liquidation of a partnership terminates the business.
+Liquidation refers to the process of winding down the operations of a business and bringing it to an end.
+This can occur through the mutual agreement of the partners to sell the business, the death of a partner, or bankruptcy.
+In contrast to the dissolution of a partnership, which only ends the legal relationship between the partners, liquidation also terminates the economic life of the partnership and brings the business to a close.

-- Adjust and close accounts and prepare trial balance.
-When the ordinary business activities are discontinued, as the partnership goes out of the business, the accounts should be adjusted and closed according to the customary procedures of the periodic summary.
-Then a post closing trial balance is prepared that contains only assets, liabilities, and owner's equity.
+Adjust and close accounts and prepare a trial balance.
+When the ordinary business activities are discontinued, the accounts should be adjusted and closed in accordance with the customary procedures for summarizing financial activity.
+A post-closing trial balance is then prepared, containing only assets, liabilities, and owner's equity.

-After the non-cash assets are sold, the available cash is used to pay the partnership creditors before any cash is distributed to partners.
-The accounting entry debits liabilities (or liability account) and credit cash.
+Payment of partnership liabilities.
+After the non-cash assets are sold, the available cash is used to pay the partnership's creditors before any cash is distributed to the partners.
+The accounting entry for this process debits the liability accounts and credits cash.

-Each of the above step must be performed in sequence because creditors must be paid before partners receive any cash distributions.
-Each step also must be recorded by an accounting entry.
+It is important to follow these steps in order, as creditors must be paid before the partners receive any cash distributions.
+Each step should also be recorded with an accounting entry.